|The New Fire-Proof Hotel LaSalle, Chicago, Illinois. (1910)|

-The accounts relate how companies rescued persons on floors up to and including the seventh, and how firemen assisted guests down the fire escapes, opened up and searched rooms, located casualties and applied artificial respiration. where there was a possible spark of life remaining.
+The accounts relate how companies rescued persons on floors up to and including the seventh and how firemen assisted guests down the fire escapes, opened up and searched rooms, located casualties and applied artificial respiration where a possible spark of life remained.

-The work of the squads and special service forces, likewise, had largely to do with rescue and resuscitation.
-Such terse company reports as these abound: "Evacuated Floors 4-5-6; Laddered North East Corner building.”
+Likewise, the squads and special service forces' work primarily concerns rescue and resuscitation.
+Such terse company reports abound: "Evacuated Floors 4-5-6; Laddered North East Corner building."

 "Rescued 6.
 Removed dead.
 Laddered West side of the building."